Search this site

 I was vaguely aware of the existence of red cabbage when growing up but probably red onion hadn’t made it into Safeway by the mid eighties and certainly soy beans had not.
 I first encountered soy beans served warm in salty pods at Wagamama and was delighted when supermarkets started stocking them in the freezer section.

-This purple salad was inspired in part by seeing a Waitrose salad pot comprising soy beans alongside purple aduki beans.
+This edamame bean salad was inspired in part by seeing a Waitrose salad pot comprising soy beans alongside purple aduki beans.
 The colours contrasted beautifully so when Haywards asked me to create a recipe using their pickled beetroot I knew I wanted to play off the purpleness against the bright green soy beans.
 The textures are most satisfying too.

 Serves 4-6